ClarkKulogdev/Numerical-Biscuit/README.md

      * Errors input appear if there is an invalid input.
      * 'x' is the only valid variable.
 3. Click Solve

+# Application Features
-4. * If it found a root, it displays a message and the iteration will stop.
+ * If it found a root, it displays a message and the iteration will stop.
 So if you input 10 iterations but it finds its roots at 7 then it stop.
 But if it still continue, ehem...
-That's a feature.
+That's also a feature.
    * If it didn't found a root, an error will be displayed.
    * If you click Solve but nothing happens in Bisection, False Point and Secant.
 It means that f(a)*(fb) > 0 so choose another a and b.
 ## Reference of this project.
 [Codesansar](https://www.codesansar.com/numerical-methods)